 As members of the CLEAN COMMITTED pledge to ensure Cleveland’s safe reopening, this Tremont hangout takes your health very seriously.
 Case in point: Their to-go Turkey Dinner comes in zero-contact packaging with instructions for reheating.
 Chow down on sliced turkey breast, mac and cheese, mashed potatoes and stuffing knowing that safety comes first at The South Side.

 Grab a Thanksgiving Feast To Go and gorge in the comfort of your own home.
-You can’t go wrong — meals include roasted turkey, mashed potatoes, herb stuffing and candied yams.
+You can’t go wrong — meals include roasted turkey, mashed potatoes, herb stuffing, candied yams and pumpkin cheesecake.
 If that sounds like too much food, just remember: leftovers are for quitters.

 Unleash #FeastMode on this full turkey dinner complete with all of the traditional holiday trimmings.
 Just save enough room for a slice of pumpkin cheesecake.
-For the first time ever, The Capital Grille’s mouthwatering Thanksgiving sides are available for takeout.
+And, once again, The Capital Grille’s mouthwatering Thanksgiving sides are available for takeout.
 Bring home some brioche stuffing, cranberry-pear chutney and pecan-crusted sweet potatoes (served with hot honey) to add just the right touch to your meal.

-A seafood joint might seem an odd fit for Thanksgiving, but Mitchell’s in Woodmere serves up a traditional lineup of roasted turkey breast with cranberry relish, herb stuffing, whipped potatoes and seasonal veggies.
-Take the holiday home with a to-go feast that feeds 10-12 (with a smaller option available, too).
+A seafood joint might seem an odd fit for Thanksgiving, but Mitchell’s in Woodmere serves up a traditional lineup of roasted turkey breast with cranberry relish, herb stuffing, whipped potatoes, seasonal veggies and pumpkin pie.
+Take the holiday home with a to-go feast that feeds 4-6 and can be picked up on Thanksgiving morning.

 What would this holiday be without pies, desserts and all that other baked goodness?
 (Shudder) We don’t want to think about it.
 Cap off Turkey Day with a sweet treat from this aptly-named Cleveland Heights bakeshop.
 Our pick?
 Seasonal fave Sweet Potato Pie.
 Robert and Allison Craig (Craig’s Divine Desserts) co-own the bakery with Chef Eric Rogers (Black Box Fix) — that’s a lot of culinary talent under one roof.